 - Salt, to taste

-- 4 homemade puris or fried chapattis
+- 4 to 8 homemade puris or fried chapattis

 - 3 tbsp finely chopped coriander (cilantro)